daniloxaviergo/dca/README.md

 3. Navigate between fields with `←`/`→` or `Tab`
 4. Press `Enter` to proceed to the next field or submit
+5. Press `Esc` to cancel and return to Assets View (data not saved)
-5. Press `Ctrl+C` or `Esc` to cancel/exit at any time
+6. Press `Ctrl+C` to exit the application at any time

+**Note:** The form starts with default values (current date, etc.).
+You can modify them before pressing Enter.

-### Viewing Assets
+### Viewing Assets (Asset List)

-After submitting an entry, the application switches to the Assets view showing:
+The asset list shows aggregated statistics for all your investments:

 | Column | Description |
 |--------|-------------|